tinkerbell/proposals/0001/README.md

 ## Alternatives

-_(List or describe any alternatives considered that didn’t fit this RFD.
-This could be links to similar services or detailed explorations that were abandoned in favor of the proposed RFD.)_
+_(List or describe any alternatives considered that didn’t fit this Proposal.
+This could be links to similar services or detailed explorations that were abandoned in favor of the proposed Proposal.)_